carpentry-org/uri/README.md

 so, you use `URI.parse`.
 This function will return a `URI` datatype for you to work with, or an error type if the URI string was invalid.

-If you havea a URI value the simplest operation is probably converting the URI back to a string using the `str` interface, which should be idempotent—i.e. you’ll get the original URI back.
+If you have a a URI value the simplest operation is probably converting the URI back to a string using the `str` interface, which should be idempotent—i.e. you’ll get the original URI back.